hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

-With he Matroska Chapters can
+The Matroska Chapters system can be simple but also a complex

 ## Edition entry